aleccool213/kafka-gen/README.md

 A service which allows you to send kafka messages to a topic

+## ATTN:

+* Outside parties cannot run this service as it currently heavily leans on the @flipp/node-kafka npm package.
+It will soon become open-source.

 ## Objectives

 * Become more comfortable with building graphql-api applications